NATO defense ministers to discuss weapons for Ukraine

+Ukrainian Defense Minister Oleksii Reznikov, who attended the meeting convened by the U.S. defense secretary, said he was grateful for all the military aid the nations already have shipped or pledged to Ukraine.

+“But we can’t afford to let up and we can’t lose steam,” Reznikov said.
+“The stakes are too high.”

-BRUSSELS (AP) — NATO defense ministers attending a two-day meeting starting Wednesday will discuss beefing up weapons supplies to Ukraine, and Sweden and Finland’s applications to join the trans-Atlantic military alliance, Secretary-General Jens Stoltenberg said.
+The formal NATO meeting was set to open later Wednesday with a dinner where ministers also will discuss Sweden and Finland’s applications to join the trans-Atlantic military alliance.

 The meeting, less two weeks before a summit of NATO leaders in Madrid, comes with Kyiv imploring the West to send more and heavier weapons to help fend off Russia’s onslaught in eastern Ukraine.